15th July 2020

 In the meantime, Stephanie kept busy working with a script developer on a TV series about people with muscular dystrophy, based on her own experiences.
 “It starts off with a three-year-old girl being diagnosed with MD, and then it’s about how the parents come to terms with it and the ways in which it puts pressure on their relationships.
 It will be a drama/thriller and I’ve already written episode one.”
 She has contacted commissioners to assess interest.

-She is also planning to do another course about business skills in film and TV later this year and is being mentored by an experienced editor mentor, provided by Four Corners, to further prepare her for the challenges ahead.
+She is also planning to do another course about business skills in film and TV and is being mentored by an experienced editor mentor, provided by Four Corners, to further prepare her for the challenges ahead.

 Thanks for giving us your feedback, your response has been saved.
 If you'd like to also leave a comment you can do so in the field below.